Consolidated Implementation Status Report

 If you want to use custom dates, select Custom.
 In the calendars, select the first date in the range; then, select the last date.
 (Use the arrows to the left and right of the months to go back or forward.)

-Select the Content Area drop-down and choose whether to report on Reading or Math.
+Select the Subject drop-down and choose whether to report on Reading or Math.